MatiasDiBernardo/Physics-Simulations-with-pygame/README.md

 ## Early Reflections

-2D space where the user can set up wall and see the reflections of the given geometry by moving the mouse.
+2D space where the user can set up walls and see the reflections of the given geometry by moving the mouse.

 ## Draw with Fourier Series